-Note A territory authority is not liable to be prosecuted for an offence against this section (see Legislation Act, s 121).
+- Note A territory authority is not liable to be prosecuted for an offence against this section (see Legislation Act, s 121). - (2) An offence against this section is a strict liability offence.

 368 Authorisation to carry out rectification work

 - (1) The planning and land authority may authorise a person (an authorised person) to enter the premises to which a direction under section 366 (Direction to carry out rectification work) applies to carry out the rectification work required by the notice under that section if the work is not completed by the end of the period stated in the notice. - (2) However, the planning and land authority must not give the authorisation- - (a) until the end of the period for making an application to the ACAT for the review of the decision to make the order to which the rectification work relates; or - (b) if an application is made to the ACAT for review of the decision to make the order to which the rectification work relates-unless the decision is upheld or the application is withdrawn.